yejiyang/geospatial-dataset-publishing/README.md

    docker compose up --build
    ```
 2. Access pygeoapi at [http://localhost:5000](http://localhost:5000)
-3. Access the web client at [http://localhost:8080](http://localhost:8080)
+3. Access the frontend at [http://localhost:8080](http://localhost:8080)

-The web client fetches features from pygeoapi and displays them on a
+The frontend fetches features from pygeoapi and displays them on a
 MapLibre map and Chart.js chart.

 ## Data